lammps/lammps/doc/src/min_modify.rst

 Keywords *alpha_damp* and *discrete_factor* only make sense when a :doc:`min_spin <min_spin>` command is declared.
-Keyword *alpha_damp* defines an analog of a magnetic Gilbert damping.
+Keyword *alpha_damp* defines an analog of a magnetic damping.
 It defines a relaxation rate toward an equilibrium for a given magnetic system.
 Keyword *discrete_factor* defines a discretization factor for the adaptive timestep used in the *spin* minimization.
 See :doc:`min_spin <min_spin>` for more information about those